hrishikeshChandi/emotions-recognition/README.md

-# Emotion Recognition from Facial Images
+# Real-Time Emotion Recognition Using Webcam

 ## Overview

-This project enables automatic recognition of human emotions from facial images using deep learning.
+This project enables real-time recognition of human emotions through your webcam using deep learning.
 The system is trained on the FER2013 dataset and can classify faces into seven emotions: Angry, Disgust, Fear, Happy, Neutral, Sad, and Surprise.
 The solution includes a Jupyter notebook for training and evaluation, and a Python script for real-time emotion recognition using your webcam.

 ## Features